brainbuz/Vote-Count/md/README.md

 *Condorcet Winner* states a choice which defeats all others in direct matchups should be the Winner.

-*Smith Criteria* if there is a set of choices which defeats all others in direct matchups the winner should be one of those choices.
+*Smith Criteria* the winner should belong to the smallest set of choices which defeats all choices outside of that set.

 #### Consistency Criteria